jmschrei/PyPore/README.md

     segment.to_meta()
 ```

+# Parsers

+Given that both Events and Files inherit from the Segment class, any parser can be used on both Events and Files.
+However, some were written for the express purpose of event detection or segmentation, and are better suited for that task.

+## Event Detector Intended Parsers

+These parsers were intended to be use for event detection.
+They include:

+* *lambda_event_parser( threshold )* : This parser will define an event to be any consecutive points of ionic current between a drop below threshold to a jump above the threshold.
+This is a very simplistic parser, built on the idea that the difference between open channel current and the highest biopolymer related state in ~30-40% of open channel, meaning that setting this threshold anywhere in that range will quickly yield the events.

+## Segmenter Intended Parsers

+* *SpeedyStatSplit( min_gain_per_sample, min_width, max_width, window_width, use_log )* : This parser uses maximum likelihood in order to split segments.
+This is the current best segmenter, as it can handle segments which have different variances but the same mean, and segments with very similar means.
+It is the cython implementation of StatSplit, speeding up the implementation ~40x.
+The min gain per sample attribute is the most important one, with ~0.5 being a good default, and higher numbers producing less segments, smaller numbers producing more segments.
+The min width and max width parameters are in points, and their default values are usually good.

+* *StatSplit( ... )* : The same as SpeedyStatSplit, except slower.
+Use if masochistic.

+* *novakker_parser( low_thresh, high_thresh )* : This is an implementation of the derivative part of a  filter-derivative method to segmentation.
+It has two thresholds on the derivative, of which the high thresh must be reached before a segmentation is made.
+However, before the next segmentation is made, the derivative must go below the low threshold.
+This ensures that a region of rapid change does not get overly segmented.

+* *snakebase_parser( threshold )* : This parser takes the attitude that transitions between segments occurs when the peak-to-peak amplitude between two consecutive waves is higher than threshold.
+This method seems to work decently when segments have significantly different means, especially when over-segmenting is not a problem.

+## Misc.

+* *MemoryParser( starts, ends )* : This parser is mostly used internally in order to load up saved analyses, however it is available for all to use.
+The starts of segments, and the ends, are provided in a list with the *i*-th element of starts and ends correspond to the *i*-th segment you wish to make.
+This can be used for event detection or segmentation.

 # Saving Analyses

 If you perform an analysis and wish to save the results, there are multiple ways for you to do such.
 These operation seems common, for applications such as testing a HMM.
 If you write a HMM and want to make modifications to it, it would be useful to not have to redo the segmentation, but instead simply load up the same segmentation from the last time you did it.
 Alternatively, you may have a large batch of files you wish to analyze, and want to grab the metadata for each file to easily read after you go eat lunch, so you don't need to deal with the whole files.